data-to-insight/ssd-deployment/README.md

 # ssd-sql-tools
-## SQL tool library for creating and querying the Standard Safeguarding Dataset.
+## Standard Safeguarding Dataset SQL toolset

 [this is a working/in progress repo]<br>
 Providing the needed toolset for creating a local platform agnostic SSD within existing infrastructures and aimed for near-zero overheads for your LA.